bmershon/procrustes/README.md

 #### Sensity to initial rotation

-The animations show that a local minima can occur when we attempt to fit *Candide.off* to a rotated statue.
+The animations show that local minima can occur when we attempt to fit *Candide.off* to a rotated statue.
 Where we previously saw a great fit with *Candide* rotated to fit the statue, the perturbation knocked us into a local minimum where the ICP algorithm converged.
 Why did the ICP algorithm converge?
 The algorithm stops before the `MAX_ITERATIONS` have occured if the correspondences (and therefore the centroid of Cy) remain unchanged since the last iteration.
 This can very well occur in a bad position, even if we are fitting a subset point cloud to what is effectively its superset point cloud.